 and Great Cheverell.
 The Club is privileged to have its own premises, The George Baker Youth Centre (attached to the Village Hall), paid for by grant and public donation.
 The Centre was formally

 named in George Baker's memory by his family in January 2012, who also planted a commemorative tree.
-You can visit the Club's own website here.

 The development of young people is important for the continued health and vibrancy of rural communities, and finding structured, safe outlets for their energy and creativity is vital.
 The Club currently has a membership of over 80 young people, and relies on public subscription and donations to maintain its viability.
 Outreach activities are also arranged by the Club's volunteers in premises provided in adjacent parishes.